-- Follow-up after the interview – Follow-up within a week with a letter to each employer that you met.
+- Follow up – Follow up within a week with a letter to each employer that you met.
 Include the date and time you met, a review of one or two of your primary qualifications with a reference to your knowledge of the company and a request a formal interview.

 We can help!